joseeden/joeden/docs/017-Version-Control-and-CICD/001-Version-Control/000-Git-Notes.md

     origin  git@github.com:username/submodule-name (push)
     ```

-5. From the root of the parent repo, push the changes to Github.
+6. From the root of the parent repo, push the changes to Github.

     ```bash
     git add .; git commit -m "Added submodule"; git push
     ```

-6. In Github, you can see the submodule inside the parent repo.
+7. In Github, you can see the submodule inside the parent repo.
 In my case, the submodule name is **jenkins-project** but the name will appear different because it's actually a pointer.

     ![](/img/docs/1031-added-submodule-successss.png)

+## Converting a Submodule to a Normal Directory

+Note that when you convert a submodule to a normal subrepo inside a parent repo, the change is only updated locally.
+If the remote repo of the parent repo originally contains the submodule, and you converted the submodule to an embeded repo locally and push the change to the remote repo,

 ## Deleting a Submodule